 Rosh is an Audit Analyst at KPMG.
 He has a PhD in Theoretical Nuclear Physics, and is interested in contributing to the quality of education and the educational experience of students.
 Rosh sits on the Audit Committee.

-Robert is the Deputy Director of Finance at the Department for Business, Energy and Industrial Strategy.
-He is responsible for managing the departments business, innovation, science and research budgets of c£7 billion per year.
-He has spent the past 8 years as a civil servant working at HM Treasury and the Department for Business, Innovation and Skills where he covered Higher Education policy.
-He previously worked in local government and was a community governor at a local primary school.
-He is a Chartered Public Finance Accountant, and sits on the Finance and Resources Committee, and the College Redevelopment Project Group.
+Robert is the Director of Finance at Innovate UK.
+Innovate UK is part of UK Research and Innovation, a public body that supports businesses to develop and realise the potential of new research and development.
+He has previously worked as a civil servant working at HM Treasury and the Department for Business, Innovation and Skills where he covered Higher Education policy and business and science policy.
+He previously volunteered as a community governor at a local primary school.
+He is a Chartered Public Finance Accountant, and chairs the Finance and Resources Committee, and is a member of the College Redevelopment Project Group.

 Mike has extensive experience in higher education.
-He is currently Pro Vice-Chancellor and Dean of the Faculty of Science, Engineering and Computing at Kingston University.
-Mike is responsible for the strategic direction and operational management of the Faculty, a key aspect of which is focussing on producing practically skilled employment ready graduates.
+His most recent role was as Pro Vice-Chancellor and Dean of the Faculty of Science, Engineering and Computing at Kingston University – responsible for the strategic direction and operational management of the Faculty, a key aspect of which focussed on producing practically skilled employment ready graduates.
 Prior to this, he was Head of the School of Chemical Engineering and Analytical Science at the University of Manchester – leading it into the top 25 chemical engineering departments globally and into the top three in research in the UK.
 He has received awards for his teaching and research, and has established partnerships with leading multinational companies.
-Mike is co-opted to the Curriculum, Quality and Standards Committee.
+Mike is the chair of the Curriculum, Quality and Standards Committee.

 Will is one of two elected student governors of the Corporation and is the Estates Officer of the RuTC Students’ Union.
 He is studying bench joinery and currently works for James Fuller Furniture although in the future he would like to set up his own business as he is a keen entrepreneur.
 Will won the young apprentice competition at his old college RES (Rydens Enterprise School and Sixth Form College) in 2015.
 Will is also a volunteer instructor for Kingston and Elmbridge Snorkelling Club, teaching a group of about 10 youngsters every week, as well as enjoying a multitude of other sports.
 He is very interested in the positive effect sports participation has on mental health.
 Will sits on the College Redevelopment Project Group, the Curriculum, Quality and Standards Committee and the Students’ Liaison Committee for the Corporation.